 College of the Desert views disability as an important aspect of diversity and is committed to providing equitable access to learning opportunities for all students.
 The Disabled Students Programs and Services (DSPS) office is the office that collaborates with students with disabilities to provide reasonable accommodations.
 Please contact the DSPS office at (760) 773-2534 or visit CSSC Room 101 for more information.
 Once registered with DSPS, students will be provided with an Authorized Academic Accommodations form that can be shared with faculty.

-We believe that everyone at College of the Desert is intelligent and well-prepared, cares about doing their best, wants to improve, and contributes to the learning community

-Learner's Signature and Date

-Instructor Signature and Date
+gent and well-prepared, cares about doing their best, wants to es to the learning community · · Learner's Signature and Date Instructor Signature and Date

 Reference